-Our free 24/7 on-line Resource Library offers a vast range of the latest innovative educational resources for students, parents/guardians, and community members.
-Our Resource Library has an unlimited amount of invaluable resources regarding information on academic and homework support, colleges and careers, community support organizations and daily devotionals, as well as a complete list of available scholarships and financial aid.
+Our free 24/7 virtual-on-line Resource Library by the American School Counseling Association (ASCA) offers a vast range of the latest innovative educational and social and emotional health resources for students, parents/guardians, adult learners, and community members.
+Our Resource Library has an unlimited amount of invaluable resources regarding information on academic and homework support, colleges and careers, community support organizations, and daily devotionals, as well as a complete list of available free scholarships and financial aid.

 Manners First Scholarship and Awards

 - H.O.M.E.
 Award – Helping Others with Manners and Education